Giuseppe Lombardi: World War II

 Having been repatriated in 1940, Lombardi was promoted to vice admiral when Italy had already entered World War II.
 For about a year, he headed the intelligence service of Regia Marina (Servizio Informazioni Segrete, SIS); he was then placed in command of the 8th Naval Division, participating in several combat missions in the Mediterranean.
 In November 1941, his flagship, the light cruiser Luigi di Savoia Duca degli Abruzzi, was torpedoed and badly damaged by British torpedo bombers during an escort mission to Libya.

-In 1942, Lombardi was appointed Superior Naval Commander in Libya, with headquarters in Tobruk.
+In March 1942, Lombardi was appointed Superior Naval Commander in Libya, with headquarters in Tobruk.
 In this role, between 13 and 14 September 1942, he directed the Italian-German resistance to a British assault aimed at temporarily occupying Tobruk, known as Operation Agreement; the forces under his command repulsed all attacks by land and by sea, sealing the complete failure of "Agreement" and inflicting on the attackers almost 1,400 casualties at a cost of 66 killed and wounded.
 For this feat, Lombardi was awarded the Knight's Cross of the Military Order of Savoy.

 In August 1943, he was given command of the Western Greece Naval Command (Marimorea), headquartered in Patras.
 After 8 September 1943 armistice, while the German forces moved to occupy Patras and the surrounding area, Lombardi ordered the departure of all vessels in the ports under his jurisdiction, allowing nearly all of them to safely reach Italy; then, faced with the choice of collaborating with the Germans and joining the Republic of Salò, he refused any collaboration, along with all his subordinates.
 He was then declared a prisoner of war and sent to a POW camp in Schokken, in Poland.
 He remained there until January 1945, when he was freed by the advancing Red Army, being then repatriated in 1946.